4ka0/simple_contacts/README.md

 A simple contacts management app built using Django.

-[Live demo](https://jjl-simple-contacts.herokuapp.com) (may take a little time to spin up as it's hosted on the Heroku free tier)
+[Live demo](https://jjl-simple-contacts.herokuapp.com) (May take a little time to spin up as it's hosted on the Heroku free tier.)

 This was essentially a self-study project for me to learn about handling user-uploaded images at the backend (user profile images in this case).